Catrionamcd/ViewsIt-Site/TEST.md

 9. Click the 'Unapprove' button to ensure the post is no longer approved.

-10. Click on Channel list, choose the channel and the post should not display with a shaded background and a message to say the post is not yet approved.
+10. Click on Channel list, choose the channel and the post should now display with a shaded background and a message to say the post is not yet approved.

 ![alt text](assets/test-images/Test-UnApproved.png)